Sermons

 14 June 2019

 Last Monday we celebrated the Queen’s Birthday and along with it came the Queen’s Birthday Honours.
 Among them, as usual, was a list of sporting and entertainment celebrities.
-Along with the naming of the award recipients came the usual criticisms of why ordinary Australians who give of their lives are not rewarded.
-They actually are… Read more
+Along with… Read more

 Year C – Pentecost Sunday – Your legal advocate